M4xwo/AlignmentScriptsV1/README.md

 To get an overview of the free capacities of the HPC you can use the command `htop`.
 Queueing a task with SLURM can be done by using the command `srun` before calling your scripts.
 To reserve a certain amount of threads you use the operator `-c` and follow up with the number you wish to reserve.
-The operator `--mem XG` lets you specify the amount of memory you'd like to use for your jobs.
+The operator `--mem "X"G` lets you specify the amount of memory you'd like to use for your jobs.
 Using the `squeue` command you can check if your jobs made it into the queue and at which location they're at.
 By adding a `&` sign at the end of your command you can close the command line window and your command still gets processed in the background.